Salty Superstition

 - If the bottle fails to break during the launching ceremony the vessel will be plagued with bad luck.

-~ Bringers of Bad Fortune ~
+Bringers of Bad Fortune

 - Beginning a voyage on Friday or on the 13th of the month.

-- To have someone die aboard the ship.
+- If someone dies aboard the ship.

 - Killing an albatross or a dolphin.